testery/example-cucumberjs-wdio/README.md

 1. Type or paste in `npm test -- --spec {featureName}` and then press [Enter]
    * For example, `npm test -- --spec login` will run any/all .feature files (specs) with `login` in the file name

+## Account Admins - One Time Setup

-## Setup Project in Testery Web App
+### Setup Project in Testery Web App
 [Prerequisite] You must have a Testery account.
 1. Login to [Testery](https://testery.app/login)
-1. Select "Projects" from the top navigation menu
+1. Select "Projects" from the navigation menu
 1. Select the "Add New Project" button at the top-left
 1. Fill out the project information and save
    * Here are the values when using the `example-cucumberjs-wdio` repo: